E-Resources - Complete List in Alphabetical Order

 Fold3 Library Edition by Ancestry provides access to US military records, including stories, photos, and personal documents.
 This continually-growing collection contains millions of records from world-class archives.
 With content from the Revolutionary War onward, Fold3 Library Edition is an invaluable resource for historians, genealogists, researchers, military enthusiasts, veterans and their families, teachers, and battle reenactors.
 The Fold3 name comes from a traditional flag folding ceremony in which the third fold is made in honor and remembrance of veterans who served in defense of their country and to maintain peace throughout the world.

-Gale Small Business Builder is a step-by-step online planning tool for starting, managing and optimizing a business or nonprofit.
+Gale Business: Plan Builder is a step-by-step online planning tool for starting, managing and optimizing a business or nonprofit.
 The program’s intuitive dashboard walks users through five areas of exploration to develop a business plan focused on long-term success.
 It distills entrepreneurial activities into Entrepreneur Profile, Business Ideation, Break-Even Analysis, Business Plans, and Financial Projects.
 Robust and proven financial templates and business frameworks like Lean Canvas and SWOT analysis are combined with a conversational approach that assumes no exposure to business planning

 Global Road Warrior